My Basket

 Cotton is a natural fibre that is farmed, spun into yarn, and then knitted or woven into soft, strong fabrics that are breathable, absorbent, and washable - cord, denim, jersey, sweatshirting, twill, and velvet are some of our favourites!

 Commercial cotton production brings economic benefits to the low-income regions where it is grown, but it can also bring serious environmental and social problems.
 We want to make sure that we continue to contribute positively by improving our supply chain and the lives of the workforce within it.
-You can read more about our commitment to ensuring our supply chain meets ethical and environmental standards here.
+Read more about our commitment to upholding our ethical and environmental standards on our supply chain page.

-As of October 2024, 45% of the current Joanie collection was made from viscose.
+As of January 2025, 44% of the current Joanie collection was made from Viscose or Modal.

-Viscose is a cellulosic fibre derived primarily from wood pulp.
+Viscose and Modal are cellulosic fibres derived primarily derived primarily from wood pulp.
 We are working with our manufacturers and fabric suppliers to create a supply chain that is focused on using cellulosics derived from more responsible natural sources.
 When not responsibly sourced, viscose accelerates deforestation, uses harmful chemicals in its production, and contributes more to greenhouse gas emissions than cotton production.

-100% of the viscose used in the current Joanie collection is made from more responsibly sourced fibers including LENZING™ ECOVERO™ Viscose and Livaeco™ Viscose.
-LENZING™ and ECOVERO™ are trademarks of Lenzing AG.
-We are committed to maintaining this percentage by only using more responsibly sourced fibres for all future viscose developments.
+100% of the Viscose and Modal products in the current Joanie collection are made using more responsibly sourced fibres including LENZING™ ECOVERO™ Viscose fibres, Livaeco™ Linen and TENCEL™ Modal fibres.
+LENZING™, ECOVERO™ and TENCEL™ are trademarks of Lenzing AG.
+We are committed to maintaining this percentage by only using more responsibly sourced fibres for all our future Viscose and Modal developments.

 LENZING™ ECOVERO™ Viscose

-LENZING™ ECOVERO™ branded viscose fibres are derived from controlled or certified wood sources and are made with at least 50% less carbon emissions and water consumption compared to generic viscose.
-LENZING™ and ECOVERO™ are trademarks of Lenzing AG.
+LENZING™ ECOVERO™ Viscose fibers are made from wood, a natural and renewable raw material carefully sourced from responsibly managed forests.
+TENCEL™ Modal and LENZING™ ECOVERO™ fibers are made with at least 50% less carbon emissions and water consumption compared to generic viscose and modal*.

 Responsibly Sourced Viscose